Code-Institute-Submissions/Milestone_Project_1-5/README.md

 ## Features

+* Allow user to open this website on multiple device
 * Allow user to view movies freely
 * User can see recommended movies of the week (Home - carousel slide)
 * User can watch movie's trailer by clicking on the movie